 Problem 2: Missing nails in joist hangers

-Deck posts that rest directly on footings soak up water and then they rot, especially posts that aren’t pressure treated (like this one, which is cedar).
-As the post rots, it loses its strength and can’t support the deck’s weight.
-Newer decks keep the concrete footings a few inches above ground and use a special base bracket to keep the posts dry.
+Deck posts that rest directly on footings soak up water and then they rot, especially deck support posts that aren't pressure treated.
+As the post rots, it loses its strength and can't support the deck's weight.
+Newer decks keep the concrete footings a few inches above ground and use a special base bracket to keep the deck support posts dry.
 Replacing a rotted post is the best solution.
 Before removing the post, be sure you have everything you need for the replacement, including a wedge anchor.

 Cut a treated post to fit between the post base and the top of the rim joist.
-Set the post into place and tack it to the post base with 8d or 10d galvanized nails (Photo 3).
+Set the deck support post into place and tack it to the post base with 8d or 10d galvanized nails (as seen in photo).
 Place a level alongside the post.
-When it’s plumb (straight), tack it in place to the rim joist.
-Then install a connector and drive carriage bolts through the rim joist (see Problem 4 below).
+When it's plumb (straight), tack it in place to the rim joist.

 Problem 4: Wimpy post connections